 Each pool is recorded at cost and is accounted for as a single unit for the recognition of income, payments applied to principal and loss provision.
 Once a pool is established for a calendar quarter, individual receivable accounts are not added to the pool (unless replaced by the seller) or removed from the pool (unless sold or returned to the seller).
 The yield is estimated and periodically recalculated based on the timing and amount of anticipated cash flows.
 Income on finance receivables is accrued quarterly based on each pool's effective yield.
 Significant increases in expected future cash flows may be recognized prospectively, through an upward adjustment of the yield, over a pool's remaining life.
 Under ASC 310-30, rather than lowering the estimated yield if the collection estimates are below previous expectations, the carrying value of a pool would be written down to maintain the then current yield and is shown as an allowance charge in the consolidated income statements with a corresponding valuation allowance offsetting finance receivables on the consolidated balance sheets.
 Cash flows greater than the interest accrual will reduce the carrying value of the pool.
 This reduction in carrying value is defined as payments applied to principal (also referred to as principal amortization).
 Likewise, cash flows that are less than the interest accrual will accrete the carrying balance.
-Generally, the Company does not record accretion in the first six to twelve months of the estimated life of the pool; accordingly, the Company utilizes either the cost recovery method or cash method when necessary to prevent accretion as permitted by ASC 310-30.
-Under the cash method, revenue is recognized as it would be under the interest method up to the amount of cash collections.
+Generally, the Company does not record accretion in the first six to twelve months of the estimated life of the pool; accordingly, the Company utilizes either the cost recovery method or cash method, revenue is recognized as it would be under the interest method up to the amount of cash collections.
 Under the cost recovery method, no revenue is recognized until the Company has fully collected the cost of the pool, or until such time that the Company considers the collections to be probable and estimable and begins to recognize income based on the interest method as described above.
-The Company also uses the cost recovery method when collections on a particular pool of accounts cannot be reasonably estimated.
+The Company also uses the cost recovery method w